JoMaTech/jomatech.github.io/_posts/tips-and-tricks/2022-08-18-obsidian-to-github-setup.md

 ---
+description: >-
+  How to upgrade a linux reverse shell to a fully usable TTY shell
 title: How to setup Obisidan with GitHub                    # Add title of the machine here
 date: 2022-08-17 08:00:00 -0600                           # Change the date to match completion date
 categories: [Tips & Tricks]                     # Categories